aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/user-story-4.rst

 ``3 - Selec Fields.``

-Here we can see the quality of each field and identify where the quality is not up to standar.
+Here we can see the quality of each field and identify where the quality is not up to standard.

 .. image:: imgs-user-story4/third.jpg